project-tsurugi/tsubakuro-rust/README.md

 Tsubakuro/Rust is a Rust library that accesses the [Tsurugi](https://github.com/project-tsurugi/tsurugidb).

-C ABI format library is also provided.
+C ABI format library and ODBC driver are also provided.

 ## libraries